Audi TT: 8J awards

 The second generation TT has been honoured with many awards, including the inaugural Drive Car of the Year, Top Gear Coupé of the Year 2006, Fifth Gear Car of the Year 2006, Autobild Most Beautiful Car, and World Design Car of the Year 2007, as well as being a finalist for World Car of the Year.
-In addition, an HPA-prepared version of the car was the winner of the SEMA Gran Turismo Award in 2007.The Audi TT has been the What Car? best Coupe of the Year for six consecutive years since 2007.
+In addition, an HPA-prepared version of the car was the winner of the SEMA Gran Turismo Award in 2007.
+The Audi TT has been the What Car? "best Coupe of the Year" for six consecutive years since 2007.

 A 2019 iSeeCars study named the TT as the longest-lasting sports car most likely to exceed 150,000 miles.

+Safety

-TT Mk3 (Type FV/8S, 2014–present)
+TT Mk3 (Type FV/8S, 2014–2023)

 Like its predecessor, the Audi TT FV/8S was previewed in the form of the Audi Allroad Shooting Brake concept car, shown at the Detroit Motor Show in 2014.

 The third generation of the TT was unveiled at the 2014 Geneva Motor Show.
 The FV/8S generation utilises the Volkswagen Group MQB platform, and is available with a choice of TFSI and TDI engines.
 The 2.0 TFSI is available in two versions: a version producing 169 kW and 370 Nm of torque in the TT and a version producing 228 kW and 380 Nm of torque in the TTS.
 A 2.0 TDI Inline-four engine producing 135 kW and 380 Nm of torque is also available as an option for the TT.
 The TFSI engines are available with all wheel drive.
 The TDI comes in front wheel drive configuration, but was then later released with the Audi's quattro all wheel drive.

+In 2019, the models were updated with the following specifications: